 This document shows how to find the correct URLs when requesting a removal or demotion of web pages or images.
 It also explains what to do when you discover multiple URLs pointing to the same content.

 Find URLs for webpages

-When requesting removal or demotion of a URL, it's important to enter the exact URL that's appearing in search results.
+When requesting removal of a URL, it's important to enter the exact URL that's appearing in search results.
 Small variations in URLs—such as www.example.com/dragon vs. www.example.com/Dragon—may not look significant, but these are actually two different URLs (and, on some servers, can point to different content).
 In order for Google to remove or demote the content you want, you must enter the exact URL that you found in our search results.

 To find the correct URL:

 - Hover over the blue link in search results.
 Do NOT copy the text of the displayed link.
 Do NOT click the link and copy the URL from the page in your browser.

 - Right-click, then select "Copy Link Address" in the popup menu to copy the link URL.

 - Find any additional URLs for the same page.

 Here’s how to find the exact URL of an image: